Skip to main content

 Average Sunshine: 109 hours of sunshine

-April - The Best Month to Get Married for Sunny Weddings Without the Expense
+April - The Best Wedding Month for Warm(ish) Weddings on a Budget

-The clocks go back on the last Sunday in March, meaning longer, brighter days can be enjoyed for the whole of April.
+- The clocks go back on the last Sunday in March, meaning longer, brighter days can be enjoyed for the whole of April.
 This benefits couples that want to sport a twilight wedding and have outdoor wedding photographs taken in the evening.
-There's literally nothing prettier than wedding pictures at sunset, and in the summer months, wedding photographers have often left as the sun sets so late.

 April Weather: UK Averages